 A delicious, restful yoga practice for healing the body, mind, and soul.
 Chronic stress compromises the body’s capacity to heal itself.
 The antidote to stress is relaxation, and restorative yoga is designed to move the spine and the breath in all directions in gentle, fully supported postures.
 Using blankets, bolsters, straps, etc., to cradle the body in rejuvenating postures allows the it to proactively rest.
 This stimulates the parasympathetic nervous system, bringing balance to the body and stillness to the mind.
 This practice is suitable and encouraged for all students and highly recommended for anyone going through a difficult period or healing from injury.
 Practiced in a warm room for comfort.

 This class is free to the public!
 Donations are appreciated, but no one will be turned away, and donations of $3 or more will enter you into the door prize drawing each week.
-The community class will rotate between all of our classes on the schedule, and it is designed to give practitioners a broad sample of YU’s offerings.
+The free class will rotate between all of our classes on the schedule, and it is designed to give practitioners a broad sample of YU’s offerings.
 Classes will be announced every Saturday, or you can find a list of them on this website under the News & Inspiration tab.

 Yoga is for everyone!
 No matter what age you are or what condition you are in, you can experience the health benefits of yoga.
 In Chair Yoga, we perform most yoga postures, breathing techniques, meditation, and relaxation techniques from a chair, or using the chair for balance.
 Everyone, from desk workers to students to senior citizens–even people recovering from injuries–can participate in Chair Yoga.